Zayyan96/Academic-Correspondence-Organizer/README.md

 1. Clone this repository.
 2. Open the Google Apps Script editor.
-3. Create a new script file and copy the contents of `src/main.js` into it.
+3. Create a new script file and copy the contents of `code.gs` into it.
 4. Set up the script properties in the Apps Script editor to store the last processed row.

 ## Usage